nexus-group-ai/SARA/README.md

 Check out pricing on the OpenRouter model pages (see [below](#change-model-to-use))

-*TODO*: Maybe update with OpenRouter overview?

 <br>

 ## 4) Add data
-Download data via the private link in the slack channel.
+Download data via the private link in the Slack channel.

 Place the downloaded zip in this repository.

-Unzip the data:
+Unzip the data (we recommend to use 7zip or terminal, windows default extraction might be very slow):
 ```bash
 unzip data.zip
 ```